How does OpenAI make money?

 OpenAI, the renowned artificial intelligence research laboratory, has been making waves in the tech industry with its groundbreaking advancements in machine learning and natural language processing.
 But amidst all the hype, one question often arises: how does OpenAI actually make money?

 OpenAI operates on a unique business model that combines both commercial and non-commercial activities.
-While the organization is committed to ensuring that artificial general intelligence (AGI) benefits all of humanity, it also recognizes the need for funding to support its research and development efforts.
+While the organization is committed to ensuring that artificial general intelligence (AGI) benefits all of humanity, it also needs to generate revenue to sustain its research and development efforts.

 FAQ: